LazyTitan33/pivot/README.md

 ## How to use - documentation - tutorial

-You will find the documentation for Ligolo-ng, as well as the steps to follow to get it up and running on the [Ligolo-ng Documentation](https://docs.ligolo.ng/)
+You will find the documentation for Pivot, as well as the steps to follow to get it up and running on the [Pivot Documentation](https://docs.ligolo.ng/)

 ## Does it require Administrator/root access ?